Nitrate in waterways - what's the story?

 Over the past 10 years, the Canterbury Water Management Strategy, Canterbury Land and Water Regional Plan, and its later, sub-regional updates have started to address the problems caused by land-use intensification.

 Some of the impacts of these new rules are only starting to take effect, and there is a lot of work to be done by farmers, industry and Environment Canterbury in coming years.

 In the meantime, nitrate concentrations will continue to cause problems in spring-fed streams and lakes for some years yet.
-While the drinking water from Christchurch’s deep aquifers remains clear of contaminants, anyone using a private well for drinking water needs to be aware of the risk.
+While the drinking water from Christchurch’s deep aquifers remains clear of contaminants, and other council supplies are kept safe to drink, anyone using a private well for drinking water needs to be aware of the risk.